siddhant-vij/YouTube-Video-Aggregator/README.md

 - The basics of database migrations
 - Long-running service workers
 - The complete overview of JWT authentication
-- Dynamic blog generator using the backend API
+- Dynamic feed generator using the backend API

 <br>